-- (4) See Section 22.64.045(3) (Height Limits and Exceptions) for height measurement and exceptions.
-Building height limits may change, as follows: - a.
-In C-RSP districts on the shoreline of Tomales Bay, building height limits shall comply with Section 22.65.060.C (C-RSP Zoning District Height Limit Tomales Bay). - b.
-In C-RSPS districts, building height limits shall comply with Section 22.65.070.D (C-RSPS Zoning District Height Limit Seadrift Subdivision). - c.
-All height limit exceptions must be found consistent with Land Use Plan Policies C-DES-1, 2, and 3.
-Nothwithstanding "a" and "b" above, where an increase in height in the coastal zone consists solely of raising an existing structure by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation required by Policy C EH 8, the maximum height limit allowable (without a variance) shall be increased by that height. - d.
-As allowed by LUP Policy C-EH-5 (Standards for Shoreline Development). - (5) Maximum floor area is determined through the Coastal Permit.
-In C-APZ, no more than a combined total of 7,000 sq ft (plus 540 square feet of garage space and 500 square feet of office space in the farmhouse used in connection with the agricultural operation) may be permitted as an agricultural dwelling per farm tract, whether in a single farmhouse or in a combination of a farmhouse and intergenerational homes(s). - (6) The maximum residential density for proposed divisions of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and if it can be demonstrated that the development is consistent with applicable ESHA and hazard policies will can avoid and protect all ESHA and ESHA buffers and will avoid all hazardous areas and hazard setbacks, and will be served by on-site water and sewage disposal systems. - (7) The maximum non-residential and non-agricultural floor area for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, hazardous areas and setbacks, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or and where it can be demonstrated that the development will can avoid and protect all ESHA and ESHA buffers and will avoid all hazardous areas and hazard setbacks, and will be served by on-site water and sewage disposal systems.
+- (6) The maximum residential density for proposed land divisions of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, hazardous areas and setbacks, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, if it can be demonstrated that all resulting the development will can avoid and protect all ESHA and ESHA buffers, can avoid all hazardous areas and hazard setbacks, and can be served by onsite water and sewage disposal systems. - (7) The maximum non-residential and non-agricultural floor area for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, hazardous areas and setbacks, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the FAR density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or where it can be demonstrated that the development will can avoid and protect all ESHA and ESHA buffers, avoid all hazardous areas and hazard setbacks, and be served by on-site water and sewage disposal systems.